 Concert venue has dedicated Point Park classroom

-Students enrolled in Point Park’s sport, arts and entertainment management program have the opportunity to take class at a concert venue and intern there like SAEM student Adam Sutermaster or eventually work there like SAEM alumnus Jeremy Olson.
+Students enrolled in Point Park’s sport, arts and entertainment management major have the opportunity to take class at a concert venue and intern there like Adam Sutermaster or eventually work there like SAEM alumnus Jeremy Olson.

 Point Park University and one of Pittsburgh’s newest concert venues have collaborated to offer students in the SAEM program an opportunity to learn about the entertainment industry from a dedicated classroom space at Stage AE on Pittsburgh's North Shore.

-“We’ve always looked at Pittsburgh as an extension of our campus and now with the opening of classroom space at Stage AE, we’re able to offer our students a proximity to the industry that is unprecedented for this region if not the country,” said Steve Tanzilli, director of the SAEM program for Point Park.
+“We’ve always looked at Pittsburgh as an extension of our campus and now with the opening of classroom space at Stage AE, we’re able to offer our students a proximity to the industry that is unprecedented for this region if not the country,” said Steve Tanzilli, J.D., associate professor, chair and founder of the SAEM department at Point Park.

 The 25-seat Stage AE classroom officially opened in the fall of 2011.
 However, before that, students were already benefiting from the collaboration by securing jobs and internships at Stage AE.
 In addition, industry professionals have had the opportunity to share their expertise with SAEM students.